Thu Mar 02 2017

 But the extent of technology developments for payment processes, most notably through mobile, goes further than just the cyber world.
 Insight from Barclaycard’s Are You Keeping up with Your Customers report found that, by 2020, a quarter of consumers expect to be able to use an app to scan and buy clothing in store with their mobile device and have their payment taken automatically.
 While this has been trialled by a leading online retailer for the grocery market in the US, it is yet to be implemented for the fashion market.

 However, consumer behaviour and purchase drive is no longer just determined by retailers having the right product; they are demanding an experience and the fashion sector must also encompass this in store.
 Consumers are open to trying new experiences that will help improve and speed up service, such as digital fitting rooms, where consumers can try on merchandise through virtual reality and make payment then and there, rather than going to the checkout.

 When it comes to payment processes in an omnichannel environment, the fashion sector needs to integrate its digital experiences online and offline, and mobile is a great way to blur these lines.
 Many retailers are therefore adopting a mobile-first strategy.
-In Barclaycard’s insight report, the group’s head of strategic initiatives and innovation, James McDonald, agrees that while he doesn’t expect any one technology to come in and replace traditional payment systems over the next five to 10 years, for many people, mobile will become the default payment choice.
+In Barclaycard’s Payments 2016: The Big Story is Mobile insight report, the group’s head of strategic initiatives and innovation, James McDonald, agrees that while he doesn’t expect any one technology to come in and replace traditional payment systems over the next five to 10 years, for many people, mobile will become the default payment choice.

 However, when navigating the evolving future of digital payments, it is important for retailers to consider their target consumer and whether a new payment technology will aid their shopping experience.
 What may work for certain retailers who appeal to younger consumers may in fact deter more traditional shoppers.